yuyinws/stargazers/README.md

 ## Introduce

-[Stargazers](https://github.com/yuyinws/stargazers) is a web application that allows you to add unlimited GitHub accounts and explore their stars thoroughly.
+[Stargazers](https://github.com/yuyinws/stargazers)is a web application that allows you to add GitHub unlimited accounts and analyze and explore the star list of these accounts.

 ![CleanShot 2023-08-28 at 21.35.29@2x](https://cdn.jsdelivr.net/gh/yuyinws/static@master/2023/08/upgit_20230828_1693229767.png)